 postponed sine die

-certified breathalyzers are now becoming available in supermarkets,
+certified breathalyzers are now available in many

 garages throughout France, at a cost of about 1 €uro each.
 So